 Report a Hacked Account – use this option if your Yahoo!Mail account was hacked.

-Report a Phishing Scam – use this option to report a message sent from fraudulent emails and websites that is trying to steal your personal identities.
-Identities are stolen when you enter your personal details, such as passwords, credit card or bank account numbers or Social Security numbers on the web site.
+Report a Phishing Scam – use this option to report a message sent from fraudulent emails and websites that are trying to steal your personal identity.
+Identities are stolen when you enter your personal details, such as passwords, credit card or bank account numbers, or Social Security numbers on the website.

 Not My Mail – use this option to reject an email that is not meant for you.